blender/blender/doc/python_api/rst/info_advanced_blender_as_bpy.rst

    If you wish to start from an empty file use: ``bpy.ops.wm.read_factory_settings(use_empty=True)``.

-   The users startup and preferences are ignored to prevent your local configuration from impacting scripts behavior.
+   The user's startup and preferences are ignored to prevent your local configuration from impacting script behavior.
    The Python module behaves as if ``--factory-startup`` was passed as a command line argument.

-   The users preferences and startup can be loaded using operators:
+   The user's preferences and startup can be loaded using operators:

    .. code-block:: python